Keiji01/keiji01.github.io/_posts/2024-09-20-twincat-3-summary.md

 Fortunately, we have colleagues who have developed great content, so I’ve included links to their blogs, as well as links to my other posts related to the topic.

-Remember that this page isn't affiliated with BECKHOFF and **MUST NOT** be used as a documentation.
+> Remember that this page isn't affiliated with BECKHOFF and **MUST NOT** be used as a official documentation.
 For that, please refer to the official BECKHOFF webpage.
+{: .prompt-danger }

-All my content is free and the main goal is to provide TUTORIALS.
-If you plan to use ANY of it in production or application, it MUST be thoroughly tested before implemented (use the code at your own risk).
+> All my content is free and the main goal is to provide TUTORIALS.
+If you plan to use ANY of it in production or application, it **MUST** be thoroughly tested before implemented (use the code at your own risk).
+{: .prompt-danger }

 The first one is my Brazilian colleague - automacaoweb, who developed a blog page with "everything you need to know" to get started with BECKHOFF technology: